Smithland, Kentucky

 Smithland is a home rule-class city in Livingston County, Kentucky, United States, at the confluence of the Ohio and Cumberland Rivers.
-The population was 301 at the 2010 census, a drop from 401 in 2000.
+As of the 2020 census, Smithland had a population of 240.
 It is the county seat of Livingston County.

 Smithland is part of the Paducah metropolitan area.

 Historic sites

 The Gower House built in about 1780 is located in Smithland.
 It was listed on the National Register of Historic Places in 1973.

 It was built as an inn for travelers, on the south bank of the confluence of the Cumberland and Ohio rivers.

 The Richard Olive House built in about 1841 is also located in Smithland.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.6 sqmi, all land.